Android518-2017/git-lab-1/Labtext1.md

     ![](github-images/github-create-repo2.png "fig:github-images/github-create-repo2.png")
-    -   After the first part you had a local repo called planets, now you have an empty repo called planets on the github server effectively you just did this on gitlab:
+    -   After the first part you had a local repo called planets, now you have an empty repo called planets on the github server effectively you just did this on github:

         ``` {.bash}
         mkdir planets;cd planets;git init .
         ```